The University Secretary oversees the administrative areas listed below.

-Brenda Taylor is the Director of SFU’s Human Rights Office.
-Ms. Taylor administers the University’s Human Rights Policy (GP 18), co-ordinates the University's employment equity programme, and is the University’s senior resource person on human rights, harassment and equity matters.
+Marie Brunelle is the Director of SFU’s Human Rights Office.
+Ms. Brunelle administers the University’s Human Rights Policy (GP 18) and is the University’s senior resource person on human rights and harassment matters.
 The Director advises people who believe they may be the targets of discrimination and harassment, and managers who require assistance in dealing within their working units.
 She acts as a mediator in disputes and provides seminars, guest lectures and workshops.
-Ms .Taylor is a lawyer who has worked in the-post secondary sector since 1998, and in the human rights field since 1980.
+Ms. Brunelle is a lawyer who has worked in the post-secondary sector since 1992 and in the Human Rights field since 1985.
 The Human Rights Office is located in AQ 3045.
 The Human Rights Office maintains a web site at www.sfu.ca/hro

 Gary Chan is the University’s Internal Auditor and oversees all internal audit activities at the University.
 The Internal Auditor’s role is to provide an independent and objective assurance, and to add value and improve the University’s management processes, operations and governance processes through the conduct of a comprehensive, risk-based internal audit plan.All University units and operations fall within the scope of audit services and assessments, which are intended to determine whether the processes of risk management, control, performance measurement and governance—as designed and represented by management—are adequate to ensure the University is operating effectively, efficiently and economically within established laws, regulations, University policies and delegated authorities.

-The Internal Auditor reports administratively to the President’s Office through the VP Legal Affairs, and functionally to the Audit Committee of the Board of Governors.
+The Internal Auditor reports administratively to the University Secretary and functionally to the Audit Committee of the Board of Governors.

 University Archives and Records Management